sharan-naribole/sharan-naribole.github.io-old/_posts/2017-03-15-h1b-eda-part-IV.markdown

 ## Conclusion and Future Work

 This brings an end to this series on H-1B Visa Petitions Data Analysis using R. Hope you've enjoyed reading thus far and found something useful!
+Thanks!

-In the next series, I analyze the popularity of top European soccer players on [Reddit][reddit], the front page of the Internet.
+#In the next series, I analyze the popularity of top European soccer players on [Reddit][reddit], the front page of the Internet.
 This series will be fully based on Python.
 I will discuss right from data collection using Reddit API and webscraping packages, data analysis and visualization using the powerful *pandas* framework and *seaborn* package.
 Finally, I will discuss creating a web app for our data project using Flask framework.
 Thanks for reading!

 [reddit]: https://www.reddit.com/
 [kaggle-facebook]:https://www.facebook.com/kaggle/photos/a.10150387148668464.377856.135534208463/10155150524548464/